 I have a little stash of “emergency” projects I keep in a list on my phone for situations that call for some kid entertainment STAT.
 The criteria for my 911 list are that the activity requires only 1 or 2 supplies, be mess-free & simple but engaging for any kid.
 These mini compositions are one of my favorites because, not only do they meet all the criteria, they offer endless options for art exploration and kids can do variations on this for-ev-er.
 I mean, for-ev-ER.

-Honestly, I have *literally* torn up sugar packets and ripped a hole in a paper napkin to do iterations of this at restaurants and movie theaters – NEVER fails to entertain (at least long enough to change the mood or provide a bit of a quiet calm-down).
+I have torn up sugar packets and ripped a hole in a paper napkin to do iterations of this at restaurants and movie theaters, and it NEVER fails to entertain (at least long enough to change the mood or provide a bit of a quiet entertainment).
 Take my word for it – this one’s a keeper.

-To make your own scrap paper collages you’ll need:
+To make your own scrap paper quick collages you’ll need:

 - Pieces of scrap paper

-- An 8.5 x 11 piece of paper (or similar size – I think black or white works best)
+- An 8.5 x 11 piece of paper (or similar size – I think white cardstock works best)

 - Scissors or an X-Acto Knife